What Are Fibroids and How Do They Affect Your Health?

 - Bowel problems: Large fibroids can also press on the rectum, causing constipation or difficulty passing stool.

-What Are the Most Effective Fibroid Treatments?
+What Are the Most Effective Treatments?

 - Uterine artery ablation: This procedure shrinks fibroids, and is performed by interventional radiologists.
 If you are a candidate for this procedure, we will be happy to refer you.